 Python Tkinter Autocomplete Listbox

-- Now instead of creating a Listbox widget directly from Tkinter, we will create using AutocompleteEntryListbox, and inside it, we will pass a parameter for completevalues.
+- Now, instead of creating a Listbox widget directly from Tkinter, we will create it using AutocompleteEntryListbox, and inside it, we will pass a parameter for completevalues.

-- The values passed in completevalues parameter will become options that will be completed when the user will pass similar keywords.
+- The values passed in the completevalues parameter will become options that will be completed when the user passes similar keywords.

 Source code of Autocomplete Listbox in Tkinter Python